jericbbarcelona/jericbbarcelona/README.md

 ### Recipe App
 This hybrid application has the ability to display the recipes, filter by cuisine, and view the recipe details containing the ingredients and instructions.
 Due to API limitation, the adding and editing of the recipe is only working locally.
 And for local storage, this app is using the nativescript-sqlite library to perform data storage.

-#### Technolgies Used: NativeScript, TypeScript, Hybrid Mobile App iOS/Android, Data Storage, Image Picker
+#### Technologies Used: NativeScript, TypeScript, Hybrid Mobile App iOS/Android, Data Storage, Image Picker

 <p align="center">
 <img src="/images/recipeappns/RecipeNS1.png" width="250"  title="RecipeNS Application">